Terminal Flight Data Manager (TFDM) - Frequently Asked Questions

 5) How will TFDM be implemented?

-- The TFDM implementation strategy consists of a multiple-build approach.
-The first deployment build is planned to achieve Initial Operating Capability (IOC) in 2020 and consists of processing of electronic flight data and Electronic Flight Strips (EFS); processing of traffic flow data; partial airport resource management capabilities; and partial surface scheduling capability.
-The second deployment build is planned to achieve IOC in the second quarter of fiscal year 2021, and consists of surface metering which provides users the ability to meter departure flights; additional airport resource management capability; and additional surface scheduling capability.
+The TFDM implementation strategy consists of a multiple-build approach.
+The first deployment build is planned to achieve Initial Operating Capability (IOC) in 2022 and consists of processing of electronic flight data and Electronic Flight Strips (EFS); processing of traffic flow data; partial airport resource management capabilities; and partial surface scheduling capability.
+The second deployment build is planned to achieve IOC in 2024, and consists of surface metering which provides users the ability to meter departure flights; additional airport resource management capability; and additional surface scheduling capability.

 6) Who will be implementing TFDM?